Elielson68/BioTaxGeo/README.md

 This section will ask for you to fill the fields correctly to identify the columns in your spreadsheet file.

-> After the software identify your columns, the data will be compared with a global sistem of information about biodiversity.
-[GBIF](https://www.gbif.org/)
+> After the software identify your columns, the data will be compared with a global sistem of information about biodiversity.<a href="https://www.gbif.org/" target="_blank">GBIF</a>

 ![gbif](files/images/gbif-spreadsheet.jpeg)